cbatsoula/waveson-api/README.md

 For the backend there are Users, Beaches, Favorites, and Notes.
 A User can have many Beaches through Favorites, and through Notes.
 This way a User can view Beaches, save a Beach to Favs, see all Favorite Beaches, view Beach data, and a User can save a Note with a photo to a Beach, regardless if the Beach is a Favorite or not.
 I'm utilizing two has-many-through relationships.

-details for frontend, maybe?
+/*details for frontend, maybe?
 React is a system of components and very much "turtles on turtles".

 LinkedIn: https://www.linkedin.com/in/catherine-batsoula-3983a218a/
--Github icon